Wage & Hour

 Some employers misclassify employees as independent contractors, a class of workers with fewer protections than employees.
 Unlike employees, independent contractors are not subject to California overtime and minimum wage protection laws.
 Employers are prohibited under California labor laws from willfully misclassifying an employee as an independent contractor.

-Employers are prohibited from discriminating against employees on the basis of gender, sexual orientation, age, disability, race, national origin, religion, and other protected characteristics.
+Employers are prohibited from discriminating against employees based on gender, sexual orientation, age, disability, race, national origin, religion, and other protected characteristics.
 Discrimination in the workplace can take many forms, such as disparate treatment, harassment, or a hostile work environment.
 An employee who wins a workplace discrimination lawsuit may be entitled to compensation for lost wages, emotional distress, attorneys’ fees, and other litigation costs.

 Pay for Donning and Doffing

-For most jobs, employees are able to dress at home before coming to work.
+For most jobs, employees can dress at home before coming to work.
 Other jobs require employees to wear certain work gear that can take time to put on and take off, adding extra time to their workday.
-Whether an employer is required to pay for donning and doffing depends on a number of factors, including cases in which the employee must put on work gear while on the premises.
+Whether an employer is required to pay for donning and doffing depends on several factors, including cases in which the employee must put on work gear while on the premises.

 Contact a Wage & Hour Lawyer in Agoura Hills & Westlake Village